destinybeholdsup/TorConnect/README.md

 Anything you want to do that requires proxies and you just don't want to buy proxies, too lazy, or just need a simple and quick way to hide your requests from the server or IPS.

 ## Future features
-Make it easy for user to individualize session per thread if wanting without multiple servers running at once
+Make it easy for user to individualize Tor session per thread if wanting without multiple servers running at once
 ___
 **I am not responsible if you use it for malicious purposes.
 This is simply for educational purposes for myself and others.**